Difference Between Forward List and List in C++

-Forward list is a sequence container that allows unidirectional sequential access to its data.
+Forward List is a sequence container that allows unidirectional sequential access to its data.
 It contains data of the same type.
-In STL, it has been implemented using Singly Linked List, requires constant time for insertion and deletion.
+In STL, it has been implemented using Singly Linked List, which requires constant time for insertion and deletion.
 Elements of the forward list are scattered in the memory and the ordering is maintained by associating every element of the list by the next element of the list via a link.
 Thus, it makes efficient use of memory.
 It has been introduced from the C++11 version.

-Implementation of Forward list:
+Implementation of Forward List:

 The elements of forward list are : 10 12 13 15

 List is also a sequence container that allows bidirectional sequential access to its data.
 It contains data of the same type.
 In STL, it has been implemented using Doubly Linked List and it requires constant time for insertion and deletion.
 It allows non-contiguous memory allocation.
 Each element of the list is associated with a link to the element following it and preceding it.
 It is extensively used in sorting algorithm because of its constant insertion and deletion time and bidirectional sequential access.

 The elements of list are : 1 2 10 15